Dumirror/.github/profile/README.md

 ## Featured Projects

-- **Dumirror** — Official website for our products, services, and open-source initiatives.
+- **Dumirror** — Official website showcasing our products, services, and open-source initiatives.
 - **Dumirror Forum** — A community platform where developers can ask questions, share knowledge, and collaborate.
+- **Ready Aim Learn** — An online firearms training platform focused on safety education, course management, class scheduling, and modern learning experiences.
-- **Open Source** — A growing collection of tools, libraries, and experimental projects maintained by Dumirror.
+- **Open Source** — A growing collection of tools, libraries, and community-driven projects maintained by Dumirror.

 ---

 ## License